-Magnetic resonance imaging (MRI) is emerging as a key tool for non-invasively assessing the properties of MAT.
+Magnetic resonance imaging (MRI) is emerging as a key tool for non-invasively assessing the properties of BMAT.
 For example, MRI can measure both the extent of bone marrow adiposity (BMA) and the degree of saturated and unsaturated lipids within the bone marrow.
-This approach has been applied in a handful of small-scale human cohort studies, revealing some insights into MAT’s association with human skeletal and metabolic health .
-However, MRI-based MAT analysis has never been done on a larger scale.
+This approach has been applied in a handful of smaller-scale human cohort studies, revealing some insights into BMAT’s association with human skeletal and metabolic health .
+However, MRI-based BMAT analysis has never been done on a larger scale.
 Such population-level studies would have enormous potential to reveal fundamental knowledge of the formation and function of MAT, including the association with physiological, pathological and genetic variables.
-Such knowledge would provide new understanding about the factors that regulate MAT development, as well as highlighting how altered MAT content might impact human health and disease.
+Such knowledge would provide new understanding about the factors that regulate BMAT development, as well as highlighting how altered BMAT content might impact human health and disease.

 By pursuing these aims, the student will gain skills in image analysis (MRI), computational biology (machine learning algorithms), genomics (e.g. interrogation of UK Biobank genomic data, Mendelian Randomisation), bioinformatics and data management (e.g. programming for management and analysis of large-scale datasets), and a key understanding of human physiology and pathology.
-This project provides a unique opportunity to comprehensively establish how MAT impacts human health and disease.
+Thus, by employing an arsenal of cutting-edge, interdisciplinary approaches, this project provides a unique opportunity to comprehensively establish how BMAT impacts human health and disease.

 Click here to Apply Now